divals8282/divals8282/README.md

-## WOW YOU INTERESTED IN MY WORKSHOP?
-## NICE!
-## HOPE YOU WILL FIND SOMETHING INTERESTING FOR YOU! 👋
+## Welcome To My Workshop
+## Hope you will find something interesting for you! 👋